twbs/bootstrap/docs/getting-started/contents.md

 group: getting-started
 ---

 Bootstrap can come in one of two forms, as precompiled or source code.
-Learn more about each form's contents and structure below.
+Learn more about each flavor's contents and structure below.
+Remember, no matter the implementation flavor, **Bootstrap's JavaScript plugins require jQuery**.

-{% callout warning %}
-#### jQuery required

-Please note that **all JavaScript plugins require jQuery** to be included, as shown in the [starter template](../quick-start).
-[Consult our `bower.json`]({{ site.repo }}/blob/v{{ site.current_version }}/bower.json) to see which versions of jQuery are supported.
-{% endcallout %}

-## Contents

-* Will be replaced with the ToC, excluding the "Contents" header {:toc}

 ## Precompiled Bootstrap

-Once downloaded, unzip the compressed folder to see the structure of (the compiled) Bootstrap.
-You'll see something like this:
+Once downloaded, unzip the compressed folder and you'll see something like this:

 <!-- NOTE: This info is intentionally duplicated in the README.
 Copy any changes made here over to the README too. -->